microsoft/hands-on-lab-redis/docs/workshop.md

 ## Azure Monitor

 To simulate a real world scenario, the first thing to do is to generate some load on the Azure Cache for Redis resource.
-To be able to do this, you will use the [Redis-Benchmark](https://redis.io/docs/management/optimization/benchmarks/) tool installed in the devcontainer.
+To be able to do this, you will use the [Redis-Benchmark][redis-benchmark] tool installed in the devcontainer.

 Redis Benchmark is a simple command-line utility designed to simulate running a certain number of queries from a defined set of parallel clients.